Reita Faria: In pageants

-Faria was born in Bombay.
-Soon after winning the Miss Bombay Crown, she won the Eve's Weekly Miss India contest 1966 competition (not to be confused with the Femina Miss India, won by Yasmin Daji).
+Having been born in Bombay, Faria thereby participated in the Miss Bombay contest, which she won.
+She subsequently won the Eve's Weekly Miss India contest in 1966 (not to be confused with the Femina Miss India, won by Yasmin Daji in 1966).
+This made her eligible to represent India at Miss World 1966.

 During the Miss World 1966 contest, she won the sub-titles 'Best in Swimsuit' and 'Best in Eveningwear' for wearing a saree.
 She eventually went on to win the Miss World 1966 crown at the climax of the event, beating 51 competing delegates from other countries.